jacekll/x-challenge/README.md

 ## Processor

+The `AppBundle\Benchmark\Processor` is the heart of each sub-benchmark.

-The `AppBundle\Benchmark\Processor` class coordinates processors (objects providing the data) with reporters (objects reponsible for the output(s) of this data) for flexibility.
+It coordinates processors (objects providing the data) with reporters (objects reponsible for the output(s) of this data) for flexibility.

+This way you can register reporting channels (SMS, email etc.) individually for each sub-benchmark)

 ## Provider